 Can Changing Formula Brands Help With Constipation?

 Changing formula brands can help with constipation.
 Different formulas contain varying ingredients that affect digestion.
-You’ll want to monitor your baby’s response and consult your pediatrician for tailored advice to guarantee their comfort.
+Monitor your baby’s response and consult your pediatrician for advice tailored to your baby’s needs.

 Is It Normal for Formula-Fed Babies to Have Infrequent Bowel Movements?